Tag: psychedelic art

 islamic art

 Mezquita-Catedral, the Great Mosque of Córdoba is one of the oldest structures still standing from the time Muslims ruled Al-Andalus (Muslim Iberia including most of Spain, Portugal, and a small section of Southern France) in the late 8th century.
 This is one of the most beautiful cathedrals I’ve seen in this world.
 It’s impossible to describe the breathtaking feeling while looking up at the dome decorated with numerous Islamic patterns of Moorish architecture.
-It’s dark, quiet and serene inside.
+It’s dark, quiet, and serene inside.

 #6 Ancient Chinese: